 Instructions

 - Start by combining mayonnaise, minced garlic, olive oil, lemon juice, and black pepper in a bowl.
-For a smoother Aioli, you can use garlic paste or soak minced garlic in lemon juice for 10 minutes, then strain and add to the sauce.
+For a smoother Aioli, consider using garlic paste instead, or soak minced garlic in lemon juice for 10 minutes, then strain and add to the mix.

 Recipe Video